henryjuho/uspopgen/README.md

 folder.

-The VCF format is composed of a header section where each line begins with '##' and the headers describing the columns are located on the line starting with '#chrom'.
+The VCF format is composed of a header section where each line begins with '##' and the headers describing the columns are located on the line starting with '#CHROM'.

 _Table 1_ Description of VCF fields